A hydrodynamic study of hyperon spin polarization in relativistic heavy ion collisions: Global spin polarization --- a comparison between AMPT and AMPT+MUSIC

 \section{Global spin polarization --- a comparison between AMPT and AMPT+MUSIC}

 In this appendix, we compare the global spin polarization calculated from our {AMPT+MUSIC} hybrid model and from the pure transport approach { AMPT}.
-As shown in the left panel of Fig.~\ref{fig:global_compare}, the global polarization from AMPT is larger than that from MUSIC, although the pre-equilibrium dynamics at the early stage are both provided by AMPT.
+As shown in Fig.~\ref{fig:global_compare_a}, the global polarization from AMPT is larger than that from MUSIC, although the pre-equilibrium dynamics at the early stage are both provided by AMPT.

-To understand the difference between these two results, in the right panel of Fig.~\ref{fig:global_compare}, we compare the hadronization distribution in AMPT and the freeze-out hypersurface from AMPT+MUSIC hydrodynamic model.
+To understand the difference between these two results, in Fig.~\ref{fig:global_compare_b}, we compare the hadronization distribution in AMPT and the freeze-out hypersurface from AMPT+MUSIC hydrodynamic model.
 For hydrodynamic simulations, the particlization happens on the freeze-out hypersurface with constant energy density.
 For AMPT simulation, the hadronization process is realized through parton recombination with the Monte-Carlo sampling~\cite{Lin:2004en}.
 As a result, the hadronization in AMPT happens all the time during the system evolution.
 In contrast, the hydrodynamic particlization happens at a specific freeze-out hypersurface, which, on average, happens later than the AMPT hadronization.
 Noting that the thermal vorticity gradually decreases with the evolution, AMPT thus gives a larger global polarization than the hydrodynamic simulations.